ekwan/PyPlate/docs/source/markdown/API.md

 - `name` (str): Name of this Container
 - `contents` (dict): map from `Substances` to amounts.
 Amounts are stored in moles for solids or liquids, and activity units for enzymes
 - `max_volume` (float): in storage format (determined by volume_storage from `pyplate.yaml`).
+- `instructions` (str): Instructions for building the solution in this Container.

 #### Methods